 Think of yourself as the camp counselor of the group.
 Not only are you teaching and helping your members solve their problems, but you’re also nurturing the group dynamic, like a camp counselor leading everyone in song.

-Make sure to interact with your members, address their questions and concerns, but also be mindful of how they are interacting with each other.
+Make sure to interact with your new members, address their questions and concerns, but also be mindful of how they are interacting with each other.

 Put effort into creating a positive, inclusive environment, where your members feel seen and heard.

 Cultivate the different personalities and see everyone as having a different role in the group.

 Also, make sure you continue to shake things up by adding content that “surprises and delights.”
 You can do this through special bonuses, contests, sneak peaks, or special access to you!
 Don’t underestimate how much people value to you!